What is a Working Capital Loan?

 Working capital loans can be provided on a revolving basis so that the company can borrow and repay loan advances with flexibility.
 The bank can also design flexible repayment terms that will follow cash flow patterns, which is useful for seasonal businesses.
 Bullet repayments are less common for working capital loans.

-Pricing is usually based on a reference floating rate such as LIBOR, of which a spread reflecting the credit risk of the borrower is added.
-The pricing of a working capital loan is usually lower than other credit facilities because of the short-term nature of the instruments and the collateral provided by the inventory or receivables.
+Pricing is usually based on a reference floating rate such as LIBOR, to which a spread reflecting the credit risk of the borrower is added.
+A working capital loan pricing is usually lower than other credit facilities.
+This is because of the short-term nature of the instruments and the collateral provided by the inventory or receivables.

 For more risky borrowers, the lender may request collateral on the company’s assets, including the receivables and inventory.